-EDUC 4490E Early Childhood Student Teaching.
-(12) Fall and Spring
+EDUC 4491 Student Teaching in Secondary Education (12) Fall and Spring

 This course provides a full-day teaching experience for a minimum of thirteen (13) weeks.
-Preservice teachers are assigned to diverse public schools and gradually assume responsibility for working with groups and individuals.
+Pre-service teachers are assigned to diverse public schools and gradually assume responsibility for working with groups and individuals.
 They participate in classroom teaching and observation, planning and evaluation conferences, and other school-related experiences, with guidance provided by the cooperating teacher and College supervisor, gradually assuming total responsibility for the class.